 "See, he was working with the Brents and all the rich white people.
 He was not considered a black man, but just a man of color.
-They erman).
-He was also the first black lived (near Reus Street), where there were no black people living near them."
+They there were no black people living near them."

 Sunday and his family also died beside Pensacola's most prominent people.
 Seven Sundays, including Sunday Jr. and his French-Canadian-Indian wife, are buried at St Michael's Cemetery.